-Water supply notes: The tents at Sango Camp have bucket showers, which are filled upon request.
-Loos are flushing and there is running cold water in the en-suite bathroom.
-Fresh bottled mineral water for drinking and glasses are kept on the stand by the bed.
+Water supply notes: The tents at Sango Camp have fully plumbed showers.
+Toilets are flushing and there is running water to the basin.
+Fresh bottled mineral water and glasses are placed on the stand by the bed.

 Health & safety

 Medical care: On our last visit Sango's camp manager and guides are trained in first aid.
 In a medical emergency, guests would usually be evacuated by air to the nearest hospital (Kasane, Maun or Johannesburg).

 Security measures: The camp is unfenced and dangerous wildlife does often move through camp, so guests are escorted to their rooms after dark.
 A safety talk is given on arrival.
 'Fog horns' are provided in the rooms, and can be used to sound for help in case of an emergency.

 Fire safety: Fire extinguishers are situated on the verandah outside each tent.